Happyr/Doctrine-Specification/Upgrade.md

 ## Changed interfaces

 The old `Specification` interface has been split up to two parts.
-We got a `Expression` with will modify the `SELECT` clause of the SQL query.
-We also got the `Query\Modifier` interface the modifies the query.
+We got a `Filter` with will modify the `SELECT` clause of the SQL query.
+We also got the `QueryModifier` interface the modifies the query (Limit, Order, Join etc).

-The new `Specification` interface extends `Query\Modifier` and `Expression`.
+The new `Specification` interface extends `Filter` and `QueryModifier`.

-You have to update your specifications to comply with `Query\Modifier` and/or `Expression`
+You have to update your specifications to comply with `QueryModifier` and/or `Expression`

 ## BaseSpecification

-There are two new abstract methods `getWrappedModifier` and `getExpression`.
+There are two new methods `getFilter` and `modify`.
+You don't need to override these.
+You may use BaseSpecfication as normal.

+The `supports` function has been removed.

 ## EntitySpecificationRepository

-The `match` method has changed to take a second optional parameter of a `Result\Modifier`.
-You may modify the result by chnaging the hydration mode or to add a cache.
+The `match` method has changed to take a second optional parameter of a `ResultModifier`.
+You may modify the result by changing the hydration mode or to add a cache.
 We decided that it would not be a part of a `Specification`.